Permanent Supportive Housing

 Technical Assistance and Training Program

 To view past webinars from this Technical Assistance and Training program, visit the CSH Supportive Housing Training Center and search “HRSA”.
-Topics covered have ranged from care coordination, developing partnerships, and working with MCOs, to data sharing, coordinated assessment, and funding resources.
+Topics covered have ranged from care coordination, building partnerships, and working with MCOs, to data sharing, and funding resources.

 - Comments to the Joint Commission re: Permanent Housing Support Services, August 2015.
-The Council provided feedback on the Joint Commission’s Proposed Standards for Permanent Housing Support Services, as part of their Behavioral Health Accreditation Program.
+The Council provided feedback on the Joint Commission’s Proposed Standards for Permanent Housing Support Services.
 These comments reflect the Council’s position on health center involvement in Housing First initiatives.

 - Medicaid & Permanent Supportive Housing: A Quick Guide for Health Centers, April 2015.
-This fact sheet provides a brief outline of elements discussed in two documents published by the U.S. Department of Health and Human Services, through the Assistant Secretary for Planning and Evaluation.
+This fact sheet provides a brief outline of elements discussed in two documents published by the U.S. Department of Health and Human Services Assistant Secretary for Planning and Evaluation.

 - Policy and Practice Brief: Case Studies Illustrating Clinical Challenges in PSH, August 2013.
-This brief complements our 2011 report, discussing two specific clients and the challenges they present to their care teams.
+This brief complements our 2011 report (Clinical Challenges in Permanent Supportive Housing), discussing two specific clients and the challenges they present to their care teams.
 It is intended to further illustrate both the clinical and policy practices that should be considered to maximize the effectiveness of PSH for those clients with more complex needs.

 - States Freed to Use Medicaid Money for Housing, November 2015.
 This article by the Pew Charitable Trusts explores the opportunity to use Medicaid funds to cover housing related supportive services.